What to see and do in Segovia in a day

 - Balloon ride

 - Sunset tour of the aqueduct city.

 Where to eat in Segovia?

 Segovia is also well known for its gastronomy that will not leave you indifferent.
-If you want to get out of tapas around the city visit this post with 11 tapas places around Segovia,you will love it!
+If you want to get out and enjoy tapas from around the city, visit this post with 11 tapas places around Segovia, you will love it!

 Where to sleep in Segovia?

 As you can see there are many things to see in Segovia in a day!
-So chances are you want to sleep so you can enjoy the city of the aqueduct to the fullest.
-To do this you can take advantage and stay to sleep, they have a wide hotel offer.
+So chances are that you will want to sleep so that you can enjoy the city of the aqueduct to the fullest.
+To do this you can take advantage and stay to sleep.
+They have a wide range of hotel offers.
 Tell us what your choice was!

 Book Your Trip